-Just because your television is turned off it doesn’t mean the electric usage from it is.
-In fact, when your home electronics are shut off they continue to consume 75 percent of the energy used when they are turned off.
+Just because your television is turned off, it doesn’t mean the electric usage from it is.
+In fact, when your home electronics are shut off, they consume 75 percent of the energy used when turned off.
 This is referred to as phantom loads of electric usage.
-Televisions, computers, phone chargers, kitchen appliances, DVD players, stereos, your toaster and other kitchen appliances—anything that holds the time or other electronic settings—continue to consume energy even when turned off.
-One simple solution is to start using power strips to turn off electronics when not in use.
+Televisions, computers, phone chargers, kitchen appliances, DVD players, stereos, your toaster, and other kitchen appliances—anything that holds the time or other electronic settings—consume energy even when turned off.
+One simple solution is to use power strips to turn off electronics when not in use.

 6. Maintain the HVAC System

 Increase the efficiency of your heating, ventilation, and air conditioning (HVAC) system by having it inspected and cleaned once a year.
-Also, by changing the system’s filter once every month it will not only run more efficiently, but you will have cleaner air circulating through your home.
-Make sure your ductwork is sealed properly to keep the flow of cool or warm air at a maximum.
+Also, by changing the system’s filter once every month, it will run more efficiently and have cleaner air circulating through your home.
+Ensure your ductwork is sealed correctly to maximize the flow of cool or warm air.

 Lowering the temperature on your water heater can save energy costs.
 In general, the default temperature setting is typically 140 degrees.
-By lowering the setting to 120 degrees you will reduce the water heater costs by up to 10%.
-If you are going away on vacation or for the holidays, turn your water heater to its lowest setting and save big.
+Lowering the setting to 120 degrees will reduce the water heater costs by up to 10%.
+If you go away on vacation or for the holidays, turn your water heater to its lowest setting and save big.

-In the hot days of summer, if you have fans turn them on.
-If you don’t have fans, considering investing in them, especially ceiling fans.
+If you have fans on hot summer days, turn them on.
+If you don’t have fans, consider investing in them, especially ceiling fans.
 Fans circulate the air in rooms and keep them feeling cooler.

 9. Turn Off the Lights

 You can save on your electrical bill by remembering to turn off lights in empty rooms.
-Hall lights, kitchen lights, and bathroom lights left on only increase your monthly energy costs.
-Instead of leaving it on all the time, turning off a single 100-watt light bulb will save you an approximate $131!
+Hall, kitchen, and bathroom lights left on only increase your monthly energy costs.
+Instead of leaving it on all the time, turning off a single 100-watt light bulb will save you approximately $131!

 10. Light Bulbs

 To help lower your electric bill, consider changing your light bulbs from 100-watt to 60-watt.
-If you swap out to fluorescent bulbs you will realize even greater savings on your electric bill.
-By replacing ten 60-watt light bulbs with compact fluorescent bulbs will save approximately $123 per year.
+If you swap out for fluorescent bulbs, you will realize even more significant savings on your electric bill.
+Replacing ten 60-watt light bulbs with compact fluorescent bulbs will save approximately $123 annually.